BoboiAzumi/BoboiAzumi/README.md

 - 👋 Hi, I’m @BoboiAzumi.
-In real life, my name is Naufal Azmi G. I'm a college student in Information System
+In real life, my name is Naufal Azmi.
+I'm a college student in Information System
 - 👀 I’m interested in Datascience, Web Developer, and Mobile Developer
 - 🌱 I’m currently learning Python, Java, and Web Design
 - 💞️ I’m looking to collaborate on Web Developer